The deadline to apply is Sunday, January 21, 2024, 10pm GMT.

 Recipients must use the scholarship for the purposes of educational and personal development.
 This means, for example, purchasing textbooks, courses, technology, tuition, tutoring, or supplementing unpaid internships.

-Approximately 40 for our inaugural cohort.
-We may decide to accept more or less depending on the applications we receive.
+At least 20 fellows.
+However we are currently fundraising to be able to accept approximately 100.
+We may decide to accept more or fewer applicants depending on the applications we receive.

 It’s up to you!